SurajVerma/vodoo/imp.md

 *Angular*
-what is angular
+what is angular?

 *CSS*
 what is css
-why css is called cascading style sheet
+why css is called cascading style sheet?
 flexbox modal, flex
-what is z-index
+what is z-index?
+what are css preprocessors?